 Cisteo MEDICAL micro-welds down to 50 microns with resistance welding

-The advantages of resistance welding for medical devices
+The advantages of resistance welding for medical devices.

 Being able to quickly solder extremely small components

-Being able to weld variable and flexible materials that adapt to the patient
+Ability to weld variable and flexible materials

 Being able to weld reliably and with respect for materials